ellenra/Plein_Publique_Technical_Exercise/README.md

 # Plein Publique Technical Exercise

-This project sets up a small analytics stack to analyze e-commerce data.
+This project sets up a small analytics workflow to analyze e-commerce data.
 Data is imported into Supabase (Postgres), transformed with SQL views and can be visualized in a Looker Studio dashboard or any other analytics tool.

 ### Assumptions